 The costs of providing programs and other activities have been summarized on a functional basis in the accompanying consolidated statement of activities.
-Accordingly, joint costs of \$7,833,729 relating to Taste of the Nation, No Kid Hungry Dinners, Chefs Cycle and the NYCWFF, for the year ended June 30, 2016, that included a fundraising appeal have been allocated among the programs and supporting services benefited.
-Of these costs, \$2,119,049 was allocated to program services and \$5,714,680 was allocated to fundraising.
+Accordingly, joint costs of \$8,281,814 relating to Taste of the Nation, No Kid Hungry Dinners, Chefs Cycle and the NYCWFF, for the year ended June 30, 2017, that included a fundraising appeal have been allocated among the programs and supporting services benefited.
+Of these costs, \$2,353,066 was allocated to program services and \$5,928,748 was allocated to fundraising.

-12. Subsequent Events
+13. Subsequent Events

-In preparing these consolidated financial statements, Share Our Strength has evaluated events and transactions for potential recognition or disclosure as of December 9, 2016, the date the consolidated financial statements were available to be issued.
-There were no subsequent events that require recognition or disclosure in the consolidated financial statements.
+In preparing these consolidated financial statements, Share Our Strength has evaluated events and transactions for potential recognition or disclosure as of December 8, 2017, the date the consolidated financial statements were available to be issued.
+Except as noted in Note 6 related to an office lease termination, there were no other subsequent events that require recognition or disclosure in the consolidated financial statements.